-Cafe Chill is one of the best places we ate during our time in Sri Lanka.
-The restaurant serves a range of local and western foods at a reasonable price for the quality of the meals.
+Cafe Chill is where we had one of the best meals during our time in Sri Lanka.
+The restaurant serves a range of local and western foods at a reasonable price.

 The building itself is beautiful and a great place to relax both during the day and night.
 We spent many hours here just relaxing and watching the busy streets.